jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 That's your best bet to find an internship.
 You just need to convince them that you're the best person to fill one of their slots.
 If you know which companies are attending, look over the list.
-Find a few that look interesting and make sure you visit their tables, but keep your eyes open for other interesting opportunities too.
+Find a few that look interesting and make sure you visit their recruiters, but keep your eyes open for other interesting opportunities too.

 Look professional.
 You don't need to dress like a lawyer, but don't look like you just rolled out of bed.